-This is a surreal novel about a 15-year-old boy in his puberty dreaming.
-In the beginning he is setting off on a journey, leaving his father behind in Tokyo.
-He is on the quest for his mother and sister, who left him and his father behind long time ago.
-Kafka Tamura has only a photo in his hand.
+This is a surrealist novel about a 15-year-old boy at the age of puberty, dreaming about escaping loneliness.
+In the beginning he is setting off on a journey on a quest for his mother and sister, who left them a long time ago.
+Kafka Tamura has only one photo in his hand.
 It shows him and his sister at a beach.
 He asks himself „Who took this photo?
 Was it his mother?
 Where is she and what happened to her?
 Is she dead?“

 His journey begins.

 Then there is Nakata.
-An old man who survived a strange gas attack in World War II during his childhood.
-He became ill due to the incident and lost his memory.
-Now he is able to chat with cats and gets involved into the murder of Kafkas father.
+An old man who has survived a gas attack in World War II during his childhood.
+He became ill due to this incident and lost his memory.
+But he has the special skill to chat with cats and he gets strangely involved with what, the murder of Kafka’s father back in Tokyo?

 He is on the run.

 Kafka finds shelter in a library in Takamatsu.
-He befriends with the librarian, gets a part-time job and a room there.
-Strange things occur to him, he finds himself unconscious but full of blood in the night of his father’s murder.
+He makes friends with the librarian, gets a part-time job and a room there.
+Strange things occur to him, he finds himself unconscious and full of blood in the night of his father’s death.
 Is it possible, that he has murdered him?

 The head of the library is Miss Saeki.
 A sophisticated mysterious woman in her fifties.
-She likes Kafka because he reminds him of her lover of her youth.
-Kafka loves her.
+She likes Kafka because he reminds her of a lover of her youth.
+Kafka loves her too.
 Is she his mother?

-Kafkas father was found dead in his house in Tokyo.
-The police is searching for Kafka, who is missing, and for Nakata, who is suspected of murder.
-It takes some time, but then they will looking for them in Takamatsu.
+In the meantime Kafka’s father was found dead in his house in Tokyo.
+The police is therefore searching for Kafka, who is missing, and also for Nakata, who is suspected of the murder.
+It takes some time, but finally they will looking for them both in Takamatsu.

 The escape begins.

-Kafka is no longer safe in the library.
-Meanwhile he is enmeshed in a relationship with Miss Saeki.
-The librarian takes Kafka into the woods, to a small cabin.
-He sinks into a delirium and has visions.
+Kafka feels no longer safe in the library.
+Meanwhile he is mixed up in a relationship with Miss Saeki.
+The librarian takes Kafka into the woods into a small cabin.
+There he falls into a delirium and has mysterious visions.
 In this state of mind he sets out into the deep woods, where he gets lost.
 Of course strange things happen there too.
-The story gets more surreal.
-Can Kafka get back?
+The story gets more surrealistic.
+Can Kafka escape?

-The story is growing weird, more abstract and also confusing.
+The story is growing weird, more abstract and also confusing at times.
 Dialogues with Miss Saeki are somehow difficult to understand.
 What is the truth?

-The main characters Kafka Tamura, Nakata, Hoshino and Miss Saeki are intertwined and are going through a metamorphosis.
-But in the end who knows, was it all a dream?
+The stories of the main characters Kafka Tamura, Nakata, Hoshino and Miss Saeki are intertwined and their personalities are going through a metamorphosis.
+But eventually who knows, was it all a dream?

-In the end there are many questions unanswered as in the beginning, but one has gone through many changes during reading this novel.
-Then you want to turn to the beginning and want to read it again.
+In the end many questions will be left unanswered, but one has witnessed many changes during reading this novel.
+At the last page, I wanted to turn to the beginning and wanted to read it again.